kazuotani14/iLQR/README.md

 ## iLQR

-Implementation of iLQR (Iterative Linear Quadratic Regulator) algorithm for trajectory optimization.
+Implementation of iLQR (Iterative Linear Quadratic Regulator) algorithm for trajectory optimization, based on [Yuval Tassa's Matlab implementation](https://www.mathworks.com/matlabcentral/fileexchange/52069-ilqg-ddp-trajectory-optimization).

-See `notes.md` for comments on algorithm, implementation, etc.
+See `notes.md` for comments on algorithm, implementation, to-do's, etc.

+### Current status

+Mostly working, except the "control-limited" part...
+If you're looking for a C++ implementation with control limits, the best one I've found is [Ben Stephen's implementation](http://www.cs.cmu.edu/~bstephe1/).

 ### Usage